Cajuns: History of Acadian ancestors

 2009 artist's rendition of Acadian militia captain Joseph "Beausoleil" Broussard (1702–1765).

 The British conquest of Acadia happened in 1710.
 Over the next 45 years, the Acadians refused to sign an unconditional oath of allegiance to the Crown.
 During this period, Acadians participated in various military operations against the British and maintained vital supply lines to the French fortress of Louisbourg and Fort Beausejour.
 During the French and Indian War (part of the Seven Years' War and known by that name in Canada and Europe), the British sought to neutralize the Acadian military threat and to interrupt their vital supply lines to Louisbourg by deporting Acadians from Acadia.
-The territory of Acadia was afterward divided and apportioned to various British colonies, now Canadian provinces: Nova Scotia, New Brunswick, Prince Edward Island, the Gaspe Peninsula in the province of Quebec.
+The territory of Acadia was afterward divided and apportioned to various British colonies, now Canadian provinces: Nova Scotia, New Brunswick, Prince Edward Island, the Gaspé Peninsula in the province of Quebec.
 The deportation of the Acadians from these areas beginning in 1755 has become known as the Great Upheaval or Le Grand Dérangement.

 1923 illustration of the 1755 deportation of the Acadians.

 The Acadians' migration from Canada was spurred by the 1763 Treaty of Paris which ended the war.
 The treaty terms provided 18 months for unrestrained emigration.
-Many Acadians moved to the region of the Atakapa in present-day Louisiana, often travelling via the French colony of Saint-Domingue (now Haiti).
-Joseph Broussard led the first group of 200 Acadians to arrive in Louisiana on February 27, 1765, aboard the Santo Domingo.
+Many Acadians moved to the Attakapas region of present-day Louisiana, often travelling via the French colony of Saint-Domingue (now Haiti).

+The first group of Acadians to arrive in Louisiana was the Cormier-Landry-Poirier-Richard party, 21 people who sailed on the Savannah Packet from Savannah to Mobile to New Orleans, arriving in February 1764.
+A year later, Joseph Broussard led the first large group, 200 Acadians, which arrived in New Orleans on February 27, 1765 aboard the Santo Domingo.
 On April 8, 1765, he was appointed militia captain and commander of the "Acadians of the Atakapas" region in St. Martinville.
 Some of the settlers wrote to their family scattered around the Atlantic to encourage them to join them at New Orleans.
 For example, Jean-Baptiste Semer wrote to his father in France:

 My dear father ... you can come here boldly with my dear mother and all the other Acadian families.
 They will always be better off than in France.
 There are neither duties nor taxes to pay and the more one works, the more one earns without doing harm to anyone.